scleradb/scleradb.github.io/docsrc/intro/technical.md

 The ordering of the `from_item`s in a `FROM` clause thus matters when evaluating cross-system joins.
 While this enables you to control how data is moved while evaluating a query, you need to pay special attention to this ordering -- especially when significant amounts of data needs to be transfered.

-Specifically, when specifying a join between a relational database and HBase, if large amount of data in HBase is expected to be involved in the join, then you should place the HBase source leftmost in the `FROM` list; this will ensure that HBase is picked as the target location in the join.

 In any case, when evaluating a query with a cross-system join, please take a close look at the query's evaluation plan (obtained using the [`EXPLAIN` shell command](../interface/shell.md#compile-time-explain)) before submitting the query.

 In the current version, Sclera moves data from a "source" to a "target" database system by reading in the data from the source and inserting it into a temporary table in the target.
 This transfer is done in a streaming (pipelined) manner wherever possible, to avoid reading the entire result in memory.
 This could be a bottleneck when large amounts of data (millions of rows) are transferred.
 More efficient data transfer mechanisms will be in place in later versions of Sclera.